 This rugged terrain is gorgeous.
-Oh, and don’t forget about the picturesque limestone caves of Aven Armand and the gorgeous village of Sauve (which is about 800-metres away from the park.
+Oh, and don’t forget about the picturesque limestone caves of Aven Armand and the gorgeous village of Sauve (which is about 800 meters away from the park).

 9.)
 See the gorge at Verdon Natural Regional Park

 Okay, I know, technically not one of the national parks in France, Verdon Natural Regional Park is still a protected spot that you have to see when searching for idyllic natural parks.
 I mean, the Verdon Gorge alone makes this regional park totally worth a visit.